wvlet/airframe/docs/airframe-rpc.md

 ### RPC Filters

+(This feature is not available for gRPC backend)

 Airframe RPC can chain arbitrary HTTP request filters before processing HTTP requests.
 Most typical use cases would be adding an authentication filter for RPC calls: